evokerking1/panel-next-js/README.md

 3. Install dependencies: `npm install`

 ### Running the App
+1. Seed the database: `npm run seed`
-1. Start the development server: `npm run dev`
+2. Start the development server: `npm run dev`
-2. Open your browser and navigate to `http://localhost:3000` to view the app.
+3. Open your browser and navigate to `http://localhost:3000` to view the app.

 ### Building for Production
 1. Build the project: `npm run build`